ZhoraKornev/nominatim-docker/README.md

 To keep nominatim updated, start the nominatim-updatedb container every 24 hours.

-REINITDB=1 - init you database if DB not exist REDOWNLOAD=0 - download data for import
+REINITDB=1 - init you database if DB not exist,be careful with this options after restart docker it's recreate your DB.
+Recommend use only in initial running.

+REDOWNLOAD=0 - download data for import.

+Sometimes create DB does not work correctly, after all containers is up  you need to change WFS_SLEEP in bigger value AND then redeployHard or try only redeployHard - it's sometimes work correctly.